vexorian/twitter-image-bot/README.md

 Actual documentation in the form of a tutorial coming soon, I hope.
 In the meantime this repository should be of interest to people already knowledgeable about twitter bots.

-Required twitter_ebooks version is locked at 2.3.2, 3.0+ support will come soon (tm).
+Requires twitter_ebooks gem version 3.1.6.

 # Heroku scheduling
 Soon apps hosted for free in Heroku will be limited to run 18 hours a day.
 If a bot